 6. Make payments twice a month

-Even if you pay your credit card balances in full each month, your credit scores could be suffering if you charge a lot.
+Even if you pay your credit card balances in full each month, your credit scores could suffer if you charge a lot.

 Credit bureaus don’t look at your credit card balances in real-time.
 Instead, they typically receive monthly updates from credit card companies.